cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 - Conditions: `Expression`

-- Enumerators: `Id "in" Expression`
+- Enumerators: `var Id in Expression`

 Write a desugaring that transforms comprehensions to an IFFE which contains a local accumulator array.
 A condition generator maps to an `if`-statement, and enumerators map to `for`-loops.
 The sequence of generators leads to nested `if`- and `for`-statements.
-Only at the innermost position is an element added to the accumulator array.
+An element is only added to the accumulator array  at the innermost position.

 An example: